-- Volunteering is recognised as making an important contribution to the social and economic well-being of the communities of Salford through helping deliver crucial services and by offering opportunities for community involvement and personal development - The Public and Third Sectors agree to work together to raise the profile and status of volunteers by developing joint strategies for publicising the achievements and valuing the skills of volunteers from all sectors - The Public Sector will recognise that the recruitment, support and personal development of volunteers and the co-ordination of volunteering activities and development of appropriate quality standards for volunteering in Salford has resource implications for volunteering and Third Sector infrastructure organisations. - The Public and Third Sectors will work together to identify and dismantle barriers to volunteering and community involvement.
-Examples of some identified barriers are: - Possible poor image of volunteering with respect to specific tasks - Social isolation making it difficult for potential volunteers to obtain information - Financial constraints, physical and mental health issues and cultural differences - Information and training not available in community languages
+- Volunteering is recognised as making an important contribution to the social and economic wellbeing of the communities of Salford through helping deliver crucial services and by offering opportunities for community involvement and personal development - The Public and VCSE sectors agree to work together to raise the profile and status of volunteers by developing joint strategies for publicising the achievements and valuing the skills of volunteers from all sectors - The Public Sector will recognise that the recruitment, support and personal development of volunteers and the coordination of volunteering activities and development of appropriate quality standards for volunteering in Salford has resource implications for volunteering and VCSE sector infrastructure organisations.

+The Public and VCSE sectors will work together to identify and dismantle barriers to volunteering and community involvement.

+Examples of some identified barriers are:

-- A lack of clarity about what constitutes a volunteering activity - Employer policies on hours of working, flexible working and time off for volunteering and community activity - Increased legislation and insurance relating to risk assessment - Poor organisational practice - Volunteering should be open to all and a diversity of age, background, religion, race, faith etc within an organisation's volunteers is recognised as an important aim whenever possible and appropriate - Volunteers must be properly reimbursed for any out-of pocket expenses.
+- Possible poor image of volunteering, with respect to specific tasks - Social isolation making it difficult for potential volunteers to obtain information - Financial constraints, physical and mental health issues and cultural differences - Information and training not available in community languages - A lack of clarity about what constitutes a volunteering activity and poor organisational practice - Employer policies on hours of working, flexible working and time off for volunteering and community activity - Increased legislation and insurance relating to risk assessment

+- Volunteering should be open to all and a diversity of age, background, religion, race, faith, etc. within an organisation's volunteers is recognised as an important aim whenever possible and appropriate - Volunteers must be properly reimbursed for any outof pocket expenses.
 This is recognised as particularly important for volunteers from lower income or disadvantaged groups.
-A local agreement will be developed aiming for consistency in the reimbursement of volunteers for out-of-pocket expenses - Where volunteer involvement is an objective for the purchaser: - volunteers' contribution and involvement should be identified - sufficient resources will be included to cover the costs of appropriate volunteer support and management - volunteer involvement will be budgeted for by the provider of volunteering opportunities and made available by the purchaser/funder - good practice in volunteer management will be required by the purchaser/funder and provided by the volunteering organisation
+A local agreement will be developed aiming for consistency in the reimbursement of volunteers for out-of-pocket expenses - Where volunteer involvement is an objective for the purchaser: - Volunteers' contribution and involvement should be identified - Sufficient resources will be included to cover the costs of appropriate volunteer support and management - Volunteer involvement will be budgeted for by the provider of volunteering opportunities and made available by the purchaser/funder - Good practice in volunteer management will be required by the purchaser/funder and provided by the volunteering organisation